Nickelodeon Kart Racers 3: Slime Speedway: Development

 Nickelodeon Kart Racers 3: Slime Speedway was initially leaked by Best Buy on July 8, 2022, before being formally announced later that day.
 A trailer for the game was released on September 12, 2022.
-Unlike previous Nickelodeon Kart Racers games, Slime Speedway features full voice acting for all of the game's characters, excluding JoJo Siwa.
+Unlike previous Nickelodeon Kart Racers games, Slime Speedway features full English voice acting for all of the game's characters, excluding JoJo Siwa.
+Slime Speedway marked Janet Varney's final performance as Korra, choosing to retire from the role shortly thereafter to allow an actress of color to take her place.

 The game was originally announced to be released on October 7, 2022, but was later delayed one week to October 14.
 Players can also purchase the "Turbo Pack" downloadable content separately or packaged with the "Turbo Edition" of the game.
 The pack includes two additional playable characters, Zuko and "Eastman & Laird" Raphael, along with additional crew characters and vehicle parts.

+Reception

+Nickelodeon Kart Racers 3: Slime Speedway received "mixed or average" reviews according to review aggregator website Metacritic.
+Shacknews appreciated the number of characters, tracks and modes, but ultimately called it "as average of a kart racer as it gets."
+Nintendo Life praised the character roster, customization and addition of voice acting, but heavily criticized the performance of the Switch version, saying that it runs "with a severely reduced frame rate compared to its predecessor, making everything feel more sluggish as a result."